 The two-year fellowship is designed to prepare these trainees for autonomous practice in academic medical centers, private practice, and community hospitals.
 Therefore, clinical proficiency is the focus of this program.
 Fellows chose between Cardiac and Thoracic tracks, and their clinical rotations slightly vary to assure ACGME case log requirements are met in their designated tracks.
 Despite this slight variation in clinical rotation assignments, all fellows are exposed to all subspecialties of cardiothoracic surgery training during their two years in the Program.

 - Advanced Adult Cardiac Surgery Fellowship—Provides an advanced non-ACGME accredited training experience focusing on complex Type A and Type B Aortic Dissections and Aortic Valve Repair/Replacement.
 Trainees also gain exposure to Transcatheter Aortic Valve Replacement (TAVR) surgery, a cutting-edge technology on the forefront of heart surgery.
 Trainees are further exposed to the full breadth of adult cardiac surgery, including coronary artery bypass grafting surgery, mitral valve repair and replacement.

 Advanced Fellowship Programs

-- Cardiothoracic Transplant Fellowship—Includes extensive, hands-on exposure in the disciplines of lung transplantation, heart transplantation, and mechanical cardiac assist devices.
-Fellows also receive instruction and training in surgical therapy of end-stage heart failure.
-The program accepts four to five fellows per year.
+- Cardiothoracic Transplant Fellowship—Includes extensive, hands-on exposure in the disciplines of lung transplantation, heart transplantation, and mechanical, circulatory support, and ventricular assist devices.

 Cardiothoracic Surgery Residency and Fellowship Coordinator